-PREREQUISITE: ART 113 or permission of Instructor or Department Head This course introduces the basic concepts of two-dimensional design.
-Topics include the elements and principles of design with emphasis on the arrangements and relationships among them.
-Upon completion, students should demonstrate an effective use of these elements and principles of design in creating two-dimensional compositions.
+PREREQUISITE: ART 113 or permission of Instructor or Department Head

+This course introduces the basic of concepts of twodimensional design.
+Topics include the elements of art and principles of design with emphasis on the arrangements and relationships among them.
 AHUM.
 (F or Sp)